-This is one of the most necessary things I used during my recovery (as well as having pillows under both of my arms to keep them propped up).
+This is one of the most necessary things I used during my breast augmentation recovery (as well as having pillows under both of my arms to keep them propped up).
 It’s already hard enough having to get out of bed during the first few days post-op, and with the sponge, you are already halfway there!

 It is also made of memory foam, which makes it extremely easy to sleep on.
 (I’m a stomach sleeper and still managed to sleep sitting up using this successfully!)